gearglow/ReptiliaWithATwist/The List.md

-The second event of September was a Monday, which meant an afternoon of 'Curse-Breaking 101.'
+The second marked event of September was a Monday, which meant an afternoon of 'Curse-Breaking 101.'
 This suited Hermione very nicely, as it was the 19th, and therefore her 15th birthday.

 After dinner and a quick stop in their common rooms to drop off their school stuff and change, and still riding the high from their favorite class, Elysia and Hermione met all their friends in the entrance hall -- the curse-breaker girls, the Weasleys, Neville, and the rest of the Gryffindor fourth-year girls, with whom Hermione's relationship had improved significantly after Elysia joined them.